 – I start with auditing the site, the competition and the industry and I produce a draft strategy recommendation that I present to the client in a workshop session.
 I’ll cover Keywords, Technical, Content and Backlinks.
 This usually takes 5 working days for a small site.

 – I fine tune the strategy and develop the roadmap together with the client.
 This includes the clients feedback on feasibility: priorities, existing content optimisation, technical fixes, supplier selection, reporting set up…This usually takes 2 days a month for 6 months for a small site

-- Finally, once the site is SEO optimised and ready with good content and backlinks, I provide ongoing reporting, content and backlink support creation, and on page optimisation.
+– Finally, once the site is SEO optimised and ready with some good content and backlinks, I provide ongoing reporting, content and backlink creation support, and on page optimisation.
 This usually takes one day a month for a small site

 These are time estimates based on my previous SEO projects, but I always provide a timesheet to the client and work in full transparency.

 A bit more about me